mmb-irb/MDDB-workflow/README.md

 When packing a conda environment there must be no package installed in development mode.
 If the model workflow is installed in development mode (it can be checked with 'conda list model-workflow') then it must be uninstalled with 'pip uninstall model-workflow'.<br />
-<span style="color:blue">Don't worry, you can reinstall it later with just 'python MoDEL-workflow/setup.py develop'</span>
+<span style="color:blue">Don't worry, you can reinstall it later with just 'cd MoDEL-workflow; python setup.py develop'</span>

 Now pack the mwf environment with: